Stephen Hobhouse: Pacifism and prison

 His mother, Margaret, was a supporter of the First World War, in which three of her four sons served: the youngest Paul Edward was killed in March 1918.
 She was determined, however, to save her eldest son Stephen's life and to draw attention to the predicament of 1,350 war resisters then being held in prison.

 She maintained that "absolutists" like Stephen should either receive a King's Pardon or be released into civilian life.
-Margaret produced a pamphlet, I Appeal unto Caesar: the case of the conscientious objectors, with an introduction by the eminent classicist and public figure Gilbert Murray, publicising the plight of the conscientious objectors.
+Margaret produced a pamphlet, I Appeal unto Caesar: the case of the conscientious objectors, with an introduction by the classicist and public figure Gilbert Murray, publicising the plight of the conscientious objectors.
 The pamphlet sold over 18,000 copies.
 (Recent research by Jo Vellacott has revealed that the appeal's author was actually Bertrand Russell.)
 This active public campaign was aided discreetly by the influential Alfred Milner, who was a family friend.
 The case of Stephen Hobhouse was first raised in Parliament on 9 July 1917.
-The campaign eventually prevailed, and in December 1917 Stephen, and some 300 other COs, was released from prison on grounds of ill health.
+The campaign prevailed and in December 1917 Stephen, and some 300 other COs, was released from prison on grounds of ill health.

 In prison Hobhouse met Fenner Brockway, a "fiery socialist" and fellow anti-war activist.
 After the war, they wrote English Prisons Today, sponsored by the Prison System Enquiry Committee.
-This book, which appeared in 1922, was a critique of the entire English prison system, initiating a wave of prison reform which has continued to this day.
+This book, which appeared in 1922, was a critique of the English prison system, initiating a wave of prison reform which has continued to this day.